mohasaid/spring-boot-h2-hazelcast/README.md

 - [H2](http://www.h2database.com/html/main.html)
 - [Hazelcast](https://hazelcast.com/)

-It is built using *spring boot* as web container with a *H*2 as an embedded database.
+It is built using *spring boot* with *H2* as an embedded database.
 In order to cache the requests, it uses *hazelcast*.
 That project runs on port 8080 and has three endpoints with its parameters:

 ```
 GET